Help Me Interview WWII Vets Daily

 Please let me know if you know any WWII combat veterans or if you would like to join the organization in order to make a national movement to honor and learn from these heroes before they die.

-The purpose of this GoFundMe is to help raise money for my travels (I can sleep in the car and ration food but I still need to get there).
-When I am not interviewing I am researching and reaching out to more WWII heroes.
-I have a list of about 300 and this map is showcasing a few of them and where they live.
+The purpose of this GoFundMe is to help raise money for my travels to meet and interview the WWII veterans in the quickest manner possible.
+(I can sleep in the car and ration food but I still need to get to the veterans).
+When I am not interviewing, I am researching veterans and constantly reaching out to more of the WWII heroes.
+I have a list of about 300 veterans who I plan on meeting and this map is showcasing a few of them and where they live.
 Please help me look them in their eyes before they die.
 It is the worst feeling to reach out to someone only for them to die before you can meet and learn from them.
+I am also trying to convince the History Channel to make a TV series about these WWII Heroes so if you have any conections please let me know!
+YouTube Channel: https://www.youtube.com/channel/UCRikw4uCjS8ck3O9Mj-N35Q/videos?shelf_id=1&view=0&sort=dd

 Please reach out if anyone has any connections with Airlines/Rental Car Companies or Tom Hanks/ Steven Spielberg!